-- reviewing and approving the compensation programs applicable to our executive officers; - recommending to the Board of Directors and periodically reviewing policies for the administration of the executive compensation programs; - reviewing and approving the corporate goals and objectives relevant to the compensation of the executive officers, evaluating the performance of the executive officers in light of those goals, objectives and strategies, and setting the compensation level of the executive officers based on this evaluation; - reviewing on a periodic basis the operation of our executive compensation programs to determine whether they are properly coordinated and achieving their intended purposes;

-- administering and making awards under the company's 2015 Omnibus Incentive Plan and monitoring and supervising the administration of any other benefit plans the company may have; and - reviewing and approving compensation to outside directors.
+- reviewing and approving the compensation programs applicable to our executive officers; - recommending to the Board of Directors and periodically reviewing policies for the administration of the executive compensation programs; - reviewing and approving the corporate goals and objectives relevant to the compensation of the executive officers, evaluating the performance of the executive officers in light of those goals, objectives and strategies, and setting the compensation level of the executive officers based on this evaluation; - reviewing on a periodic basis the operation of our executive compensation programs to determine whether they are properly coordinated and achieving their intended purposes; - administering and making awards under the company's 2015 Omnibus Incentive Plan and monitoring and supervising the administration of any other benefit plans the company may have; and - reviewing and approving compensation to outside directors.

 The compensation committee has the authority to determine the compensation of the named executive officers, except the Chief Executive Officer.
-The compensation committee makes recommendations to the Board of Directors for non-employee directors and the Chief Executive Officer compensation and equity awards under the company's 2015 Omnibus Incentive Plan.
+The compensation committee makes recommendations to the Board of Directors for non-employee directors and the Chief Executive Officer compensation and equity awards under the company's 2015 Omnibus Incentive

+Plan.
 At least annually the compensation committee considers the results of the company's operations and its financial position and makes compensation determinations.
-The compensation committee did not engage or rely on consultants in determining compensation paid to executive officers in 2018 or 2019 instead relying on the judgment and knowledge of its own members.
-The compensation committee views the determination of such composed of three members: Fred Mills, Douglas I. McCree and Martin A. Traber each of whom have been determined to be "independent" within the meaning of the SEC and NASDAQ regulations.
+The compensation committee did not engage or rely on consultants in determining compensation paid to executive officers in 2018or 2019 instead relying on the judgment and knowledge of its own members.
+The compensation committee views the determination of such compensation to be a collaborative effort and accordingly it welcomes recommendations and advice from executive officers and other directors.
+The compensation committee is composed of three members: Fred Mills, Douglas I. McCree and Martin A. Traber each of whom have been determined to be "independent" within the meaning of the SEC and NASDAQ regulations.
 The Board of Directors has adopted a formal compensation committee charter.
-As required under NASDAQ Rule 5605(d)(1), the compensation committee sessesses the adequacy of its charter on an annual basis.
-The compensation committee works during 2018 and one time during 2019 and otherwise acted by unanimous written consent.
+As required under NASDAQ Rule 5605(d)(1), the compensation committee assesses the adequacy of its charter on an annual basis.
+The compensation committee met formally two times during 2018 and one time during 2019 and otherwise acted by unanimous written consent.

-A current copy of the charter is available on our websitewww.lmfunding.com by clicking "Investors" and then "Corporate Governance."
+A current copy of the charter is available on our website www.lmfunding.com by clicking "Investors" and then "Corporate Governance."